Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

 \subsection{On strong existence}

-In this section it is shown that strong solution exists under appropriate conditions.
-The first version mimics strong existence for It\^o's equations by It\^o himself (see, e.g., \cite{IkedaWatanabe}); notice that it requires Lipschitz condition in $x$, but not in $y$; on the other hand, we do not claim strong {\em uniqueness} here, unlike in the classical It\^o result.
-The second version mimics strong existence for It\^o's equations from \cite{Ver80} and \cite{Ver82}, but not in $y$; on the other hand, emphasize that we do not claim strong {\em uniqueness} in this theorem, but only strong existence.
-We also notice for interested readers that in \cite{Ver82} the assumption of continuity in time was dropped in comparison to \cite{Ver80}.
+In this section it is shown that strong solution of the equation (\ref{e1})--(\ref{e200}) exists under appropriate conditions.
+Emphasize that we do not claim strong uniqueness in this section, but only strong existence in the sense of the Definition {\ref{Def1}}.
+We also notice for interested readers that in \cite{Ver82} the assumption of continuity in time was dropped in comparison to \cite{Ver80}; so, just a certain local Lipschitz condition suffices for our aim.

-\begin{Proposition} Let \(\mathbb E |x_0|^4 < \infty\), and either of the following two conditions hold true. \begin{enumerate} \item Let the coefficients $b$ and $\sigma$ satisfy all conditions of the Theorem \ref{thm1} and the nondegeneracy assumption (\ref{si1}), and let just $\sigma$ be Lipschitz in $x$ uniformly with respect to $s$ and locally with respect to $y$,
+\begin{Proposition} Let \(\mathbb E |x_0|^4 < \infty\).
+Also, let the coefficients $b$ and $\sigma$ satisfy all conditions of the Theorem \ref{thm1} and the non-degeneracy assumption (\ref{si1}), and let just $\sigma$ be Lipschitz in $x$ uniformly with respect to $s$ and locally with respect to $y$,